-For many of the categories, there are also flags and subcategory prefixes that you can match with filters and convenient pre-made settings files that manipulate interesting category subsets.
+For many of the categories, there are also flags, subcategory prefixes, and item properties that you can match with filters.
+In addition, there are normally at least a few convenient pre-made settings files that manipulate interesting category subsets.

 Ammo stockpile adjustments